usmanali9525/License-Plate-Detection-by-YOLO/README.md

 # License Plate Detection and Recognition
 This repository contains Python code for detecting and recognizing license plates in car images using the Roboflow API, OpenCV, and EasyOCR.
-You can use this code to process images of cars and extract the text from their license plates.
+You can use this code to process images/videos of cars and extract the text from their license plates.

 ## Prerequisites
 Before running the code, make sure you have the following libraries and dependencies installed:

 1. Roboflow
 2. OpenCV
+3. Ultralytics
-3. EasyOCR
+4. EasyOCR

 You can install these dependencies using pip:

 ```
-pip install roboflow opencv-python easyocr
+pip install roboflow opencv-python easyocr, ultralytics
 ```

 ## Getting Started